smartemission/smartemission/docs/platform/data.rst

 ------------------------

 Within the SE project a separate activity is performed for gas-calibration based on Big Data Analysis statistical methods.
-Values coming from SE sensors were compared to actual RIVM values.
+Values coming from SE sensors were compared to actual RIVM reference values.
 By matching predicted values with RIVM-values, a formula for each gas-component is established and refined.
 The initial approach was to use linear analysis methods.
 However, further along in the project the use of `Artificial Neural Networks (ANN) <https://en.wikipedia.org/wiki/Artificial_neural_network>`_ appeared to be the most promising.

-Gas Calibration for SE is described more extensively in :ref:`calibration`.
+Gas Calibration using ANN for SE is described more extensively in :ref:`calibration`.

-Source code for ANN Gas Calibration: https://github.com/Geonovum/smartemission/tree/master/etl/calibration/src
+Source code for ANN Gas Calibration learning process: https://github.com/Geonovum/smartemission/tree/master/etl/smartem/calibrator .

 GPS Data
 --------